nuriel77/iri-playbook/docs/remote-access.rst

 After IRI initializes, you will see (by issuing ``lsof -Pni|grep java``) that the API port is listening on your external IP.

+You can follow the instructions below on how to enable access to the port on the firewall.

 .. note::

   By default, this installation is set to **not** allow external communication to this port for security reasons.